People, prospecting, wooing, conversations, missed signals, mixed signals, rejection, heartbreak, and that heady feeling when things go well.

 The most fondly remembered dating experiences are those that made us feel interesting, heard, and understood.
 Personal selling is a sales technique that ensures customers feel the same way about their buying experiences.

-It places the focus on the unique needs, challenges, and wants of a prospective customer, and not on a flashy new product — or the bells and whistles it comes with.
-It’s about taking a step back to think about who you want to reach out to, being intentional in your approach, listening to them, and focusing on understanding how you can help them.
+It places the focus on the unique needs, challenges, and wants of a prospective customer, and not on the flashy new product — or the bells and whistles it comes with.
+When you adopt personal selling, you take a step back and ask – Does my prospect really need this product or am I desperate for a sale here?

 The Personal Selling Process